 In the same way Mr. K impacted my life, DARTS Learning Buddies give the gift of their time to shape students today.
 Learning Buddies not only help students learn new academic skills, but they also show students that they are cared for.
 This impact, just like Mr. Krekelberg’s impact on me, is a gift that will last for many years to come.

 If you are interested in giving the gift of your time to a school near you, Annie would love to talk to you about Learning Buddies and Pen Pals!
-Email her at Advancement, at 651-234-2227 or email@example.com.
+Email her at firstname.lastname@example.org or call 651-234-2227.
 To learn more, visit dartsconnects.org/learning-buddies.